Norman Bailey (bass-baritone): Career

 In 1959, he made his stage debut as Tobias Mill in Rossini's La cambiale di matrimonio at the Vienna Chamber Opera.
 He was engaged at the Landestheater Linz from 1960 until 1963.
 From 1964 to 1967, he was a member of the Deutsche Oper am Rhein.
 He appeared in the title roles of Verdi's Rigoletto, Nabucco and Simon Boccanegra, among others.

 In 1967, he first performed at La Scala in Milan, in the title role of Dallapiccola's Job, followed by Hans Sachs in Wagner's Die Meistersinger von Nürnberg the following year.
-He first performed in the UK in Manchester in 1967, as the Count in Mozart's Le nozze di Figaro, and appeared the same year in London as Figaro in the same opera at the Sadler's Wells Theatre (later English National Opera or ENO).
+He first performed in the UK in Manchester in 1967, in the title role of Mozart's Le nozze di Figaro, appearing the same year in London in the same role at Sadler's Wells (later English National Opera or ENO).

 Bailey has been particularly associated with Richard Wagner's operas, including the title role of Der fliegende Holländer, which he recorded with the Chicago Symphony conducted by Georg Solti, and the role of Wotan in the Ring cycle which he sang in the ENO production conducted by Reginald Goodall.
 In these performances he appeared alongside Rita Hunter as Brünnhilde and Alberto Remedios as Siegfried.
 The recordings from live performances in English at the London Coliseum are often regarded as constituting a classic audio Ring cycle.
 Another major Wagner role was Hans Sachs in Die Meistersinger von Nürnberg, which he sang in many opera houses including the Bayreuth Festival in 1969 and 1970, the ENO and the New York City Opera.
 He recorded it with the Vienna Philharmonic conducted by Solti on Decca/London, and in English from the ENO conducted by Goodall on Chandos.
 In 1976, he made his Metropolitan Opera debut in this role.